Listen to this article

 The individual and their manager can decide to add weighting to each individual goal (in the same way we did with the company’s).
 However, this is rarely done.
 The default is to simply weigh them equally.

-At year-end, the manager grades the achievement of each goal.
-And they use the exact same scale as the company goals.
+At year-end, the manager grades the achievement of each individual goal.
+And they use the exact same table as the company goals.

-Everything here is the same as the company performance % that we discussed in the last section.
+Everything here is the same as the Company Payout % that we discussed in the last section.
 So for example, if an individual had the following results, and all three goals were weighted the same:

 1. 95% achievement of goal 1 (33% weight)